jianheACM/CATChem/docs/developer-guide/processes/creating.md

 # Creating New Processes

-This guide walks you through the complete process of creating a new atmospheric process in CATChem, from initial design to testing and integration.
+This guide walks you through the complete process of creating a new atmospheric process in CATChem manually, from initial design to testing and integration.
+Please only use this guide for processes where the **[Process Generator](generator-tutorial.md)** is not applicable.

 ## Planning Your Process

 Before writing code, carefully plan your process implementation:

-### 1. Define the Physical Process
+### 1. Define the Chemical Process

 - **What does it do?** (e.g., "Calculate dry deposition of gas-phase species")
 - **What inputs does it need?** (meteorology, species concentrations, surface properties)